 What Are Merchant Accounts?

 Merchant accounts are simply another name for credit card processing accounts.
 Merchants can process credit cards in 2 ways: In person, with a point-of-sale (POS) device or physical terminal, or as a card-not-present transaction, online or over the phone.
-These payments can be submitted to the credit card processing company through the payment gateway via a physical or virtual terminal.
+These payments are submitted to the credit card processing company through the payment gateway via a physical or virtual terminal.

 Redeeming a merchant account can only be done through a merchant service provider.
 Based on your merchant account ranking, your processing provider could be an independent office that has relationships with multiple banks or it could be a singular bank or processor.